Claims Adjuster Licensing

 - Applicable fees set by TDI; and

-- CAA Course completion certificate.
-(We will provide the certificate upon receipt of your signed and notarized proctor affidavit for your monitored final exam)
+- Course completion certificate. (we will provide this to you after receiving the notarized affidavit of your monitored final exam)